justinleetyler/justinleetyler.github.io/catalog.md

 > 'Love your enemies by karen LebacqzA.
 Rape 1.
 1/3 of woman are raped 2.
 Links sex and violence 3.
 Socialization of sex sterlotypes.B.
 A Christian ethic must address this 1.
 Sex steriotypesC.
 Loving your enemy 1.
 Forgiveness and repentence 2.
 Survival 3. ?...forgive...
 Only if he achnodoges wrong-doing, repents, and seeks a new relationship free from power, domlnation, and violence'' -p.
 65-74 -o
 > Sources for Body Theology by James B. NelsonA.
 An Anglican approach 1.
 Scripture 2.
 Reason a.
 Checks our own narrow and arbitrary interpretations.
 3. Tradition a.
 Checks our own interpretation against the richness of the past.
 4. Experience a.
 A personal touchB.
 Scripture 1.
 What did it say 2. what does lt say 3.
 NT a.
 No sex ethic only love b.
 A culture of 1) purity 2) property 2.
 OT a.
 No consept of orientation.C.
 Tradition 1.
 No clear answerD.
 Reason 1.
 Oreantations are given not chosen -p.
 276-285 -o
 > The Homosexual movement: a response by P. RamseyA.
 A beginnidg in the sexoal revelutionB.
 Heterosexual normC.
 The movement claims -p.
 285-292 -o
 > 'When Generosity is not enough by Ellen T. CharryA.
-Intro.
-1. Christians tend to be a bit ambivalent about money.
+Intro -- DDC Christians tend to be a bit ambivalent about money.
 2. Not all poverty is the same.B.
 Reconsidering help for the poor 1.
 Types of Help a.
 Business 1) a shift from donation to enterprise.
 2) exporting democracy b. faith-based initiatives 1) ones inner life and social skills c. welfare 2.
 A need to move past 'anger, resentment, and fear. a. education and child development is key b. because it leads to alianation. b. faith, school, and family.
 1) 'men need job security' -398.
 Why just men?
 3. Intellect, social skills, interperosnal skills, personal discipline, strong motivation.C.
 Christian Contributions 1.
 Christian Self esteem grounded in God' -p.
 394-403 -o
 > ? poor? because they lack the skills and styles needed to enter the mainstream. -p.
 401 -q
 > ?
 [Economic] development entails much more than producing goods and services -p.
 403-404 -q
 > Catholic Social Teaching by Oliver F. WilliamsA.
 Communitarianism 1. -p.
 403-411 -o